hai-vr/documentation/docs/products/icon-gen.md

 *IconGen* is an Unity Editor tool that lets you capture icons from objects in your scene, and then decorate and crop them.

-:::tip
+:::tip[Compatibility notes]
-This does not require VRChat to run.
-It has been tested to work on Unity 2019, and should work on newer versions.
+- It has been tested to work on Unity 2019, and Unity 2022, and should work on newer versions.
+- It is confirmed to work in <HaiTag requiresVRChat={true} short={true} /> projects.
+Other applications may be compatible.
 :::

 <HaiVideo src="./img/icon-gen/2023-09-22_07-31-44_ShareX.mp4"></HaiVideo>